ipfs/ipfs-docs/docs/concepts/glossary.md

 ### SFS

 A Self-certifying File System (SFS) is a distributed file system that doesn't require special permissions for data exchange.
 It is self-certifying because data served to a client is authenticated by the file name (which is signed by the server).
 [More about SFS](https://en.wikipedia.org/wiki/Self-certifying_File_System)

+### Sharding

+An introduction of horizontal partition of data in a database or a data structure.
+The main purpose is to spread load and improve performance.
+An example of sharding in IPFS is [HAMT-sharding](#hamt-sharding) of big [UnixFS](#unixfs) directories.

 ### Signing (Cryptographic)